 Books and Supplies Students are responsible for the purchase of books and supplies.
 Payment is made at the time of purchase.
 A list of course materials can be found at https://usm.maine.edu/bookstore.

-Students who are approved for on-campus housing must pay a $75.00 room deposit.
+For Students Living in Campus HousingNewly admitted students who apply for on-campus housing must pay a $75 room deposit.
 Usually the deposit is applied to the fall bill.
 If a student notifies Residential Life in writing that housing is not desired before June 1, the deposit will be refunded.
 If notification is received after June 1, the deposit is forfeited.
-Students applying for Spring housing, should contact Residential Life for payment and refund deadlines.
+Students applying for spring housing, should contact Residential Life for payment and refund deadlines.

 Payment Policies and Procedures for all students